-Seminars are at the core of the World Social Science Fellows Programme.
-They last up to 10 days and involve up to 20 World Social Science Fellows.
-The seminars address topics of strong scientific and social significance.
+At the core of the World Social Science Fellows Programme are the Fellows’ Seminars, each lasting up to 10 days and involving up to 20 World Social Science Fellows.
+The seminars addressed topics of strong scientific and social significance.

-The specific focus and format for each seminar varies, but seminars will include activities to :
+The specific focus and format for each seminar varied, but seminars included activities to:

 Provide a state-of-the-art review of the topic in question

 Identify the most important and urgent research questions to be addressed in the field in the following 5 to 10 years

 Generate concrete research ideas and develop outlines for research proposals in response to the research questions identified